m4ttsch/omscs-notes-notes/operating-systems/remote-procedure-calls.md

 Finally, RPC is meant to be more than a transport-level protocol.
 RPC should support different types of protocols - whether UDP, TCP or others - to communicate.
 RPC should also incorporate some higher level mechanisms like access control, authentication, and fault tolerance.

 ## Structure of RPC
-The client wants to perform some addition but doesn’t know how.
+The client wants to perform some addition but doesn't know how.
 The server is the calculator.
 In this scenario, the client needs to send the operation it wants to perform as well the data needed to perform that operation over to the server.
 The server contains the implementation of that operation, and will perform it on behalf of the client.

 We can use RPC to abstract away all of the low-level communication/transport details.